linda-seiter/cmsc115-workspace/week1_lab/README.md

 ```

 1. Edit the `main` method to add print statements to introduce yourself.
 The program should produce at least 4 lines of output.
-2. Run  `SelfIntroductionTest` to confirm your solution passes the Junit test, which is designed to count the number of lines of output.
+2. Run `SelfIntroductionTest` to confirm your solution passes the Junit test.
+The test is designed to count the number of lines of output.

 Save and close any open files.